 Meet the Governors

-The role of the Governing Body is to help the School to provide the best possible education for its students by:
+The role of the Governing Board is to help the School to provide the best possible education for its students by:

 - Setting the school's vision and strategic aims and agreeing plans and policies, making the best use of available resources.